Accessibility for Attendees with Disabilities

 Health and Safety Protocols

-IRI is committed to protecting the health and safety of all 2023 IRI Annual attendees.
+IRI is committed to protecting the health and safety of all 2024 IRI Annual Conference attendees.

 We are closely monitoring CDC guidelines, federal and local mandates, and health and safety measures put in place by the meeting venue.
 Because these factors are frequently changing, we will continue to evaluate whether any changes should be made, and we expressly reserve the right to update entry requirements for the conference based on the public health situation, new or revised guidance issued by the CDC or other authorities, changes in legal requirements or venue requirements, and/or other relevant considerations.
 This page will be updated to reflect any changes to the health and safety protocols.